BogusCurry/bash-lamp-installer/README.md

 ### Purpose

 There are many LAMP installation scripts floating around the internet.
-This is simply one more customized to fit the majority of the use cases I run into.
+This is simply just another one to add to the mix.
+Its simply customized to fit the majority of the use cases I run into, and should be ready for use right out of the box.

 ### Supported OS's